ncleshyne/CBT2-Rails-Blog-with-Design/README.md

    $ bin/rails server
    ```
    ![Rails Server](images/server.png "Rails Server")
-4. Finally, open the blog application by opening a browser window and navigating to http://localhost:3000.
+4. Finally, open the blog application by opening a browser window and navigate to http://localhost:3000.
    You should be able to see something like this:

    ![Local Host](images/local.png "Local Host")